qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 **Rule-based rendering**

-The Rule-based Renderer is used to render all the features from a layer, using rule based symbols whose color reflects the assignment of a selected feature's attribute to a class.
+The Rule-based Renderer is used to render all the features from a layer, using rule based symbols whose colour reflects the assignment of a selected feature's attribute to a class.
 The rules are based on SQL statements.
 The dialog allows rule grouping by filter or scale, and you can decide if you want to enable symbol levels or use only the first-matched rule.